 If you have been sexually assaulted recently and tell the police what has happened to you, they will offer to bring you to Grange Park for a forensic medical examination.

 However, you can also come and have an examination without telling the police.
 Grange Park will store your samples in case you decide later that you do want to make a report.

 When you arrive at Grange Park you’ll be met by a member of our specialist team.
 While you are here, they will make sure that you understand everything that is going on and ensure that the examination only happens if you want it to.

 They will listen very carefully to what you say to them and will also notice what influence other people might be having on your decisions.
 You can change your mind about being examined at any time, including during the examination.

 We know how important it is for you to feel in control of what happens to your body and we will do everything possible to support you in that.

 When you are comfortable, a nurse or doctor will examine you to check that you are ok and look for DNA to support your case if you decide to report to the police.
 They will also talk to you about your sexual health.

 Grange Park has female and male nurses and doctors.
 We will tell you if the nurse or doctor who is working when you contact us, is male or female.
-If you would prefer your examination to be provided by a nurse or doctor of a different gender we will try to arrange this as quickly as possible.
+If you would prefer your examination to be provided by a nurse or doctor of a different sex we will try to arrange this as quickly as possible.
 Sometimes, it may mean waiting until the evening or the following day.

 At Grange Park, we listen, believe and do not judge.
 No-one has the right to have sexual contact with another person against their will or when they are unable to give consent because they have taken alcohol or drugs.